stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: System Architecture

-\header{Reuse of Intermediates:} To exploit the repetitive nature of \workload{} (See Figure~\ref{fig:code-changes}), we employ a combination of coarse-grained reuse \cite{XinMMLSP18}---caching results of top-level operators---with fine-grained reuse \cite{PhaniR021, Phani025, PhaniThesis25} at the level of shared Rust kernels across operators.
-The cache is implemented as a hash map from operator hash codes to materialized outputs (e.g., dataframes, NumPy arrays, Rust-backed model states).
-An operator's hash is computed from the hashes of its inputs and the operator specification, and is stored in the operator instance for constant-time equality checks.
-To handle non-determinism, we incorporate seed values (e.g., \texttt{random\_state} in scikit-learn) into the hash; non-deterministic operators without explicit seeds are excluded from caching.
+\header{Reuse of Intermediates:} To exploit the repetitive nature of the exploitation phase of \workload{} (see Figure~\ref{fig:code-changes}), we employ a combination of coarse-grained reuse \cite{XinMMLSP18}---caching results of top-level operators---with fine-grained reuse \cite{PhaniR021, Phani025, PhaniThesis25, PhaniB26} across shared Rust kernels.
+The cache maps operator hashes to materialized outputs (e.g., dataframes, NumPy arrays, Rust-backed model states).
+Operator hashes are derived from input hashes and operator specifications; seed values (e.g., \texttt{random\_state}) are incorporated to handle non-determinism, while operators without explicit seeds are not cached.
 Before execution, each operator probes the cache and reuses previously materialized results when available.
-We allocate a fixed fraction of memory (default 10\% ) for cached objects.
+We allocate a fixed fraction of memory (default 10\%) for cached objects.
 To assist the runtime caching, the optimizer speculatively marks selected operators (e.g., expensive preprocessing) as cache candidates.
-After each iteration, cached intermediates are materialized to disk in Parquet format.
-In subsequent iterations, the hash map is reloaded and intermediates are fetched lazily upon cache hits.
+Cached intermediates are materialized to Parquet and lazily reloaded across iterations.
+Unlike prior reuse frameworks, designed for iterative human-driven ML workflows or DSL-based pipelines~\cite{XinMMLSP18, PhaniR021, Phani025}, agentic workloads exhibit far larger and more dynamic exploration spaces spanning profiling, heterogeneous pipelines, and DNN workloads.
+Moreover, exploration-exploitation patterns and multi-tenant execution (see Section~\ref{sec:directions}) make reuse decisions substantially more challenging \cite{Baunsgaard0IKLO22}, motivating specialized caching and reuse strategies for agentic ML workloads.